giellalt/lang-udm/udm.md

 TODO: ordering of suffixes sometimes differs?
 Compare this with possession morph.

 words with this contlex have not been examined

 * **LEXICON PERS**
 * **мон+Pron+Pers+Sg1:м PRON-PERS-SG1_ ;** ...

 мон:м

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/pronouns.lexc](http://github.com/giellalt/lang-udm/blob/main/../src/fst/affixes/pronouns.lexc)</small>UDMURT Adjective inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/pronouns.lexc](https://github.com/giellalt/lang-udm/blob/main/src/fst/affixes/pronouns.lexc)</small>

+---

+UDMURT Adjective inflection

 Udmurt adjectives inflect for: